oomlout/oomlout_oomp_builder/parts/hardware_screw_machine_screw_6_mm_30_mm_pozidrive_head/readme.md

-# Hardware Screw Machine Screw 6 Mm 30 Mm Pozidrive Head
+# Hardware Screw Machine Screw 6 mm 30 mm Pozidrive Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base